Fremont High School serves 284 students in grades 9-12.

 Reading/Language Arts Proficiency

-Fremont High School's student population of 298 students has stayed relatively flat over five school years.
+Fremont High School's student population of 284 students has declined by 6% over five school years.

 Total Classroom Teachers